Looking to become a member of SFWA?

 - A published work of fiction of a minimum of 40,000 words either sold to a small press or self-published for which the author can demonstrate net income of at least $3,000 over the course of a year since January 1, 2013.
 Income can be in the form of advance, royalties, or some combination thereof or;

 - Game writers*: By showing they have earned a net income of at least $3,000 from a game that includes at least 40,000 words of text over the course of a 12-month period since January 1, 2013.
 Income can be in the form of advance, royalties, or some combination of the three.

 Qualifying works must be in the English language in science fiction, fantasy, horror and related genres.
 “Paid Sale” is as defined below.

-Associate Members receive access to private discussion forums, entry into SFWA suites at conventions, Bulletin subscription, SFWA Handbook, and may recommend and nominate works for the Nebula Awards but not vote.
+Associate Members receive access to private discussion forums, entry into SFWA suites at conventions, Bulletin subscription, SFWA Handbook, and may recommend, nominate, and vote on the finalists for the Nebula Awards.

 Associate dues are $90.00 USD annually.